 The Board shall then consider the evidence.
 It may give notice of its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
-If for any reason the Board fails to reach a decision regarding the evidence by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the Vice President for Academics and Student Affairs decision.
+If for any reason the Board fails to reach a decision regarding the evidence by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the VPSA decision.